+The application guide and the pre-registration guide outline the expected application timelines, deadlines and process.
+The guides are posted on the CRTO website.
+Copies of the guides can also be obtained in print by contacting the CRTO or arranging a personal meeting.
+Staff monitors and reviews the information for currency and accuracy on regular basis.
+In addition information regarding timelines is communicated to the applicants in written or email correspondence sent out during the registration process.

+- Graduate Certificates of Registration are issued for 18 months (Registration Regulation, application guide, Registration of Graduate Members with Terms, Conditions and Limitations Policy) - Currency requirement: applications must be submitted to the CRTO within two years of graduation unless the applicant has been practicing as a Respiratory Therapists in the two years immediately preceding the application (Registration Regulation, application guide, Registration Currency Requirement Policy) - Application and/or pre-registration files are kept open for up to 18 months (application guide, pre-registration guide).

+n) the amount of time that the registration process usually takes

-The application guides outline the expected application timelines, deadlines and process.
+The application guide and the pre-registration guide outline the expected application timelines, deadlines and processes.
 This information is posted on the CRTO website; it can also be obtained in print by contacting the College or arranging a personal meeting.
 Staff monitors and reviews the information for currency and accuracy on regular basis.

-- Graduate Certificates of Registration are issued for 18 months (Registration Regulation, application guides, fact sheets) - Currency requirement: Applications must be submitted to the CRTO within two years of graduation unless the applicant has been practicing as a Respiratory Therapists in the two years immediately preceding the application (Registration Regulation, application guides, fact sheets) - An application file is kept open for up to 18 months (application guides).
-If there has been no activity after this time the applicant will be notified that unless the College hears from them, the file will be closed. - New policies and guides regarding timelines for the pre-registration process are currently being developed and will be posted on the College website as soon as approved.
+In addition information regarding timelines is communicated to the applicants in written or email correspondence sent out during the registration process.

-n) the amount of time that the registration process usually takes posted on the CRTO website; it can also be obtained in print by contacting the College or arranging a personal meeting.
-Staff monitors and reviews the information for currency and accuracy on regular basis.
-The amount of time it takes for an applicant to become registered will depend on a number of factors.
-For example, whether the registration requirements are met upon application; whether the program the applicant completed is recognized or has to be assessed for equivalency; whether the applicant submits all of the required documents at the time of initial application.
+The amount of time it takes for an applicant to become registered will depend on a number of factors; for example, whether the registration requirements are met upon application; whether the applicant graduated from an approved program; whether the applicant submits all of the required documents at the time of initial application.